 Huge operating losses, ongoing operational challenges, and a “new normal” have called into question the rationale of some planned mergers.
 What can the healthcare industry learn from cancelled mergers, renegotiated affiliations, and partnerships that have been consummated during the pandemic?
 How can health system leaders utilize these events to gain a fresh perspective on existing and potential partnerships and ensure that organizational objectives are being met?

 In late 2019, the credit rating agencies predicted a positive outlook for the hospital sector in 2020.
 Per Moody’s, NFP hospitals’ operating cash flow was expected to improve between 2–3 percent in 2020.
 The projected growth in operating cash flow was due in part to the highest Medicare reimbursement rate increases in many years, an expected delay in payment cuts to Disproportionate Share Hospitals until late 2020, increases in commercial health plan rates in the low single digits, and tighter expense controls.
 While Stroudwater felt that these short-term trends were valid, the longer-term outlook was concerning as many “headwinds” for the industry are structural and recurring.
-Without COVID-19 on the radar screen, partnership activity continued along trends that had been at work for several years including selective buyers and rural hospital closures and bankruptcies.
+Without COVID-19 on the radar screen, partnership activity continued along trends that had been at work for several years including selective buyers and Rural and Community Hospital closures and bankruptcies.